PoisonAifih/SLTycoon/README.md

 # SLTycoon
 Teaches how to live a Sustainable Lifestyle!!
-The file is too big for github lmao, here's the link: https://drive.google.com/file/d/1DS1JRXbTcrKZn3KbxPCJUp_HoObsM8HX/view?usp=sharing
+The file is too big to upload lmao, here's the link: https://drive.google.com/file/d/1DS1JRXbTcrKZn3KbxPCJUp_HoObsM8HX/view?usp=sharing

 There're three minigame-like jobs where you can earn money from,